SvenGroot/GenerateAnswerFile/doc/Library.md

-To specify the install method, you set the [`GeneratorOptions.InstallOptions`][] property to an instance of the [`CleanEfiOptions`][], [`CleanBiosOptions`][], [`ExistingPartitionOptions`][], or `ManualOptions` class.
+To specify the install method, you set the [`GeneratorOptions.InstallOptions`][] property to an instance of the [`CleanEfiOptions`][], [`CleanBiosOptions`][], [`ExistingPartitionOptions`][], or [`ManualInstallOptions`][] class.
 Additional options that are specific to an install method, such as partition layout or optional features, are set in those classes.

 Leave the [`GeneratorOptions.InstallOptions`][] set to null to generate an answer file for a pre-installed image, such as one created by sysprep or DISM tools.